WebOfTrustInfo/rwot3-sf/topics-and-advance-readings/did-spec-working-draft-03.md

 It is impossible to tell from a Sovrin DID alone whether it is a CID or NCID.
 Rather the associated DDO MUST be checked to determine one of three options for the associated verification key (**verkey**).

-1. **Empty. **In this case, the DDO does not contain a verkey, and the DID is an NCID.
+1. **Empty.** In this case, the DDO does not contain a verkey, and the DID is an NCID.
 In this case, the creator of the Sovrin identity record (called a trust anchor) controls the identifier, and no independent proof-of-existence is possible until the DDO is updated to contain either an Abbreviated or Full verkey.

-2. **Abbreviated. **In this case, the DDO contains a verkey starting with a tilde '~' followed by 22 characters.
-The tilde indicates that the DID itself represents the first 16 bytes of the verkey, and the string following the tilde represent the second 16 bytes of the verkey, both using [base58Check encoding](https://en.bitcoin.it/wiki/Base58Check_encoding).
+2. **Abbreviated.** In this case, the DDO contains a verkey starting with a tilde '~' followed by 22 characters.
+The tilde indicates that the DID itself represents the first 16 bytes of the verkey, and the string following the tilde represent the second 16 bytes of the verkey, both using [base58 encoding](https://en.wikipedia.org/wiki/Base58) with the Bitcoin alphabet.

-3. **Full. **In this case, the DDO contains a full 44 character verkey, representing a [base58Check encoding](https://en.bitcoin.it/wiki/Base58Check_encoding) of all 32 bytes of a [Ed25519](https://ed25519.cr.yp.to/) verification key.
+3. **Full.** In this case, the DDO contains a full 44 character verkey, representing a [base58 encoding](https://en.wikipedia.org/wiki/Base58) of all 32 bytes of a [Ed25519](https://ed25519.cr.yp.to/) verification key.

 Note that an abbreviated verkey has one security benefit when it is first created: there is a provable binding between the DID and the DDO at the time of registration.
 However this could also be accomplished by having the Sovrin client signing a nonce, or by some other cryptographic handshake defined by a DID method specification.